Resources

 lines are ignored.
 Blank lines are also ignored.

-The name field is the first field on every line.
+The Funding Source name is the first field on every line.

-The name (donor or funding source) is ended by a TAB character.
+The name (donor name or Funding Source) is ended by a TAB or COMMA character.
 It is not case

 sensitive.
 Bill Smith is the name on the third and